-The NMA will apply the Coal Mine Workers' Health Scheme (CMWHS) Clinical pathways guideline (PDF, 702KB) in referring on, or following up, coal mine workers whose screening examinations show irregularities.
+The AMA will apply the Coal Mine Workers' Health Scheme (CMWHS) Clinical pathways guideline (PDF, 702KB) in referring on, or following up, coal mine workers whose screening examinations show irregularities.

 Only the employer's appointed AMA can complete and sign section 4 of the relevant health assessment form for the employer's coal mine workers.
-However, section 3 of the forms can be completed by an examining medical officer approved by the Department of Natural Resources, Mines and Energy (DNRME) working under the supervision of the AMA.
+However, section 3 of the forms can be completed by an examining medical officer approved by Resources Safety & Health Queensland (RSHQ) working under the supervision of the AMA.

 Finding a doctor to appoint as an AMA

-From 1 March 2019, employers must only appoint doctors from the DNRME register of supervising doctors as their AMA .
+From 1 March 2019, employers must only appoint doctors from the RSHQ register of supervising doctors as their AMA .